Correlation Between F5 Networks and Microsoft

 Pair Corralation between F5 Networks and Microsoft

-Given the investment horizon of 90 days F5 Networks is expected to generate 1.5 times less return on investment than Microsoft.
-But when comparing it to its historical volatility, F5 Networks is 1.13 times less risky than Microsoft.
-It trades about 0.09 of its potential returns per unit of risk.
-Microsoft is currently generating about 0.11 of returns per unit of risk over similar time horizon.
-If you would invest 40,772 in Microsoft on December 30, 2023 and sell it today you would earn a total of 1,300 from holding Microsoft or generate 3.19% return on investment over 90 days.
+Given the investment horizon of 90 days F5 Networks is expected to under-perform the Microsoft.
+In addition to that, F5 Networks is 1.32 times more volatile than Microsoft.
+It trades about -0.19 of its total potential returns per unit of risk.
+Microsoft is currently generating about -0.24 per unit of volatility.
+If you would invest 42,523 in Microsoft on January 20, 2024 and sell it today you would lose (2,096) from holding Microsoft or give up 4.93% of portfolio value over 90 days.

 Time Period3 Months [change]